vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/deriving-your-drivers/index.md

 You can apply this same thinking to the other drivers, turning vague goals into a professional specification.

+{{< note type="log" title="Architect's Log" >}}
-> **Architect's Log:** *A word of caution: while these numbers look precise, they are often just well-informed guesses.
+A word of caution: while these numbers look precise, they are often just well-informed guesses.
 Will it really be 10,000 users, or 20,000?
 Is a 1.5-second page load really the magic number, or is 1.7 acceptable?
 Don't get trapped by the precision of your own metrics.
-The goal of a QAS isn't to predict the future perfectly; it's to create a reasonable, shared target that is an order of magnitude better than a vague feeling.*
+The goal of a QAS isn't to predict the future perfectly; it's to create a reasonable, shared target that is an order of magnitude better than a vague feeling.

-> **Key Takeaways:**
->
+{{< /note >}}

+{{< summary title="Key Takeaways" >}}
-> * Don't start with solutions.
+*   Don't start with solutions.
 Start by analyzing the specific business problem and its critical workflows.
-> * Identify the points of highest risk in those workflows.
+*   Identify the points of highest risk in those workflows.
 This is where your architectural focus should be.
-> * Use the QAS framework (Source, Stimulus, Environment, Response, Measure) to translate vague goals into specific, measurable drivers.
+*   Use the QAS framework (Source, Stimulus, Environment, Response, Measure) to translate vague goals into specific, measurable drivers.
+{{< /summary >}}

 ## Conclusion: Now You Know the Real Problem